lila-code/machine-works-icpc-2011/README.md

 # machine-works-icpc-2011
-Some solutions for the machine-works problem presented in the ICPC finals 2011
+Some solutions for the machine-works problem presented in the ICPC finals 2011 A naive approach is presente in the main.c file, it gives the correct output, but runs out of memory under large input (25Mo) I'm currently working on a new approach with python
 ## Problem F
 ### Machine Works Prompt